dan-turner-djt/jv-conjugator/README.md

 The latter takes a list of `FormInfo` objects and returns either `Error` if `VerbInfo` processing fails, or a list of `Result` objects and/or `Error` objects (if conjugation fails for a particular `FormInfo`).
 ### Arguments
 #### VerbInfo
+An object of type `VerbInfo`.\
+`verb`: an object with string properties `kana` and `kanji`.
+Either one or both may be provided, but if neither are provided an error will be returned.\
+`type`: `VerbType` enum.
+Typically `VerbType.Ichidan` or `VerbType.Godan`, but if the verb is irregular find the corresponding verb in `VerbType` to ensure irregular conjugations are correct.

 Example usage:
 ```